Kraakan/TechLabs-Printmonitor/README.md

 On top of the camera implementation, the server script also grabs data from a prusa mk4 printer on the same local network to display the current status of the printer as well as some additional information about the print job.
+A subprocess will run content_manager.py to download approved featured content and printer jobs.

 ## Requirements ##
 You need flask for the server to work